denten-papers/archive-bloomsbury/denten-archives.md

 distinctions.
 Unlike the archivist who labors in public and follows legible collection policies, the swarm of algorithmic machine archivists operate in the dark, usually without decree or consent.
-Archive dwellers are moving towards what some have called a "black box society," governed by the "hidden logics of search" [@pasquale_hidden_2015].
+Archive dwellers are moving towards what some have called the "black box society," governed by the "hidden logics of search" [@pasquale_hidden_2015].
 These new computational realities require archivists equipped with the sharp tools of critical theory, information science, and software engineering.
 The sauntering iron and the